 Roger Doll would take over the family business with assistance from Charles’ son-in-law, Alvin H. Crawford, Sr. who had married Marianna Doll.
 Mr. Crawford had been made a partner back in 1924.

-However, just over a year beyond Charles’ death, the firm called it quits.
+However, just over a year after Charles’ death, the firm called it quits.

-Roger would enjoy his retirement.
-He eventually died in 1958 and would be buried in the same lot on Area T as his brother and business partner for all those years.
+Roger appeared to enjoy his retirement.
+He eventually died in 1958 and would be buried in the same lot on Area T as his brother and longtime business partner for all those years.

 Parsons Store, under the direction of I. Manning Parsons, Jr., would take the place of Doll Brothers in 1931 and had a very successful run in its own right of 53 years.
 Alvin H. Crawford, Sr. was retained as manager for Parsons Store.
 I found the old newspapers filled with ads for Mr. Parson's business.
 I was particularly impressed with ads from the 1950s in which he touted his establishment being entirely air-conditioned.

 In 1984, next-door neighbor Connie Cook (of Connies) purchased the building and business from Mr. Parsons.
 Today the old Doll Building is home to a "home goods store" called Creme de la Creme.
 Looking at photographs of this latest endeavor online, it's easy to imagine and envision the Doll Brothers Store of a century ago and more.